Also known as:

 Education and training

-You can work as a bicycle mechanic without any formal qualifications and get training on the job, however, you can also complete a traineeship.
+It is possible to work as a bicycle mechanic without any formal qualifications and get training on the job.

 Apprenticeships and traineeships